Marina Zurkow

 Marina G. Zurkow (born December 19, 1962) is an American visual artist based in New York City who works with media technology, animation and video.
 Some of the less traditional mediums are known to be dinners, life science and bio materials.
-Her subject matter includes individual narratives, environmental concerns, and reflections on the relation between species, or between humans, animals, plants and the weather.
+Her subject matter includes individual narratives, environmental concerns, and reflections on the relationship between species, or between humans, animals, plants and the weather.
 Her artworks have been seen in solo exhibitions at DiverseWorks in Houston Texas and at FACT in Liverpool.
 Zurkow is the recipient of a Creative Capital grant and has had fellowships from the Guggenheim and the Rockefeller Foundation.

 Career

-Zurkow currently resides in Brooklyn, New York.
-Her experience as a faculty member at NYU Tisch's Interactive Telecommunications Program coupled with her degree in Fine Arts have equipped her with a proper understanding of fine arts media, installation, video art, and semiotics.
-Her wide usage of "web work" began in the mid 1990s, where her work with animation, gif animation and Flash v1.0 was treated as more of a step up from her previous work with making "experimental videos, films and graphic design projects.
-In the last four years she has stuck to more of a rotoscoping technique, frame by frame on top of video, and well as a more standard cartooning of "squash and stretch, tweening of shapes, and purely invented behavioral cycles.
+Zurkow currently resides in the Hudson Valley, New York.
+Her experience as a faculty member at NYU Tisch's Interactive Telecommunications Program coupled with her degree in Fine Arts has equipped her with an understanding of fine arts media, installation, video art, and semiotics.
+Her wide usage of "web work" began in the mid 1990s, where her work with animation, gif animation and Flash v1.0 focused on what was possible on the internet, and differed from her previous work making experimental videos, films and graphic design projects.
+From 2003 on, she worked with rotoscoping (frame by frame on top of video), and well as a more standard cartooning of "squash and stretch, tweening of shapes, and purely invented behavioral cycles.
 She was an Eyebeam resident in 2009.